adonyssantos/gentleman-community-twitter-clone/CONTRIBUTING.md

 Just follow 4 steps!

-1. Fork this repo
+1. Fork this repo (Or clone it, if you are an authorized contributor).
 2. Create a new branch.
-Name it with whathever name you want.
+Name it whathever name you want.
-3. Make your changes
+3. Make your changes.
-4. Send your PR ****following conventional commits on it's title****.
+4. Send your PR ****following conventional commits on its title****.

 After following these steps, wait for one of our developers to accept your contribution, and you will have contributed to one of the many open source projects here on GitHub! 🎉